-MA101 : Intro To Business & Supply Chain Mgmt -- A foundation course that provides an overview of the fundamentals of business management in the context of global logistics and supply chain.
+- MA101 : Intro To Business & Supply Chain Mgmt -- A foundation course that provides an overview of the fundamentals of business management in the context of global logistics and supply chain.
 It includes a conceptual framework for the managerial functions and challenges within and between companies in the creation and distribution of tangible goods, as well as the nature of contemporary business, current issues, and career opportunities.
 Rec.
 3, Cr.
-3.

-MA111 : Financial Accounting -- An introduction to the preparation, use, and analysis of the four basic financial statements with an emphasis placed on the study of various financial transactions.
-Prerequisite: Sophomore standing or department chair permission.
+3. - MA111 : Financial Accounting -- An introduction to the preparation, use, and analysis of the four basic financial statements with an emphasis placed on the study of various financial transactions.
 Rec.
 3, Cr.
-3.

-MA222 : Marketing Management -- Focuses on the process of creating and fulfilling consumer and organizational needs through strategies involving the conception, pricing, promotion and distribution of ideas, goods and services in a market economy.
+3. - MA222 : Marketing Management -- Focuses on the process of creating and fulfilling consumer and organizational needs through strategies involving the conception, pricing, promotion and distribution of ideas, goods and services in a market economy.
 The interrelationship of planning and marketing is explored throughout the course.
 Prerequisites: MA101, and sophomore standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA242 : Managerial Accounting -- An introduction to management decision making involving such topics as: cost/volume relationships, budgets and variances, the allocation of costs, and job costing and process costing.
-Prerequisite: MA211, and sophomore standing or department chair permission.
+3. - MA242 : Managerial Accounting -- An introduction to management decision making involving such topics as: cost/volume relationships, budgets and variances, the allocation of costs, and job costing and process costing.
+Prerequisite: MA111, and sophomore standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA243 : Financial Management -- An introduction to the study of asset pricing, risk management, project evaluation, and debt and dividend policies.
-Prerequisites: Junior standing or department chair permission.
+3. - MA243 : Financial Management -- An introduction to the study of asset pricing, risk management, project evaluation, and debt and dividend policies.
+Prerequisites: Sophomore standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA304 : International Business -- An introductory survey course to doing business globally.
+3. - MA304: International Business -- An introductory survey course to doing business globally.
 Course will focus on country differences, theories and issues in cross-border trade and investment, and global monetary system and competing in the global marketplace, with special emphasis on entry strategies and modes.
-Prerequisites: EC102, EC201, MA211, MA303, and senior standing or department chair permission.
+Prerequisites: EC102, EC103, MA111, MA243, and Junior standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA312 : Production And Operations Management -- Building and managing world-class operations through Total Quality Management; designing, building, planning, and controlling Fast Response Organizations including demand management, process design, capacity strategy, facility location and layout, inventory management, performance measurement, and global enterprise integration.
-Prerequisites: MA101, MA211, and junior standing or department chair permission.
+3. - MA312: Production And Operations Management -- Building and managing world-class operations through Total Quality Management; designing, building, planning, and controlling Fast Response Organizations including demand management, process design, capacity strategy, facility location and layout, inventory management, performance measurement, and global enterprise integration.
+Prerequisites: MA101, MA111, and junior standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA332 : Business Law -- Course will examine elements of business law including its ethics and the U.S. judicial system.
+3. - MA332 : Business Law -- Course will examine elements of business law including its ethics and the U.S. judicial system.
 Topics to be covered include contract and employment law, business regulations, and corporate governance issues, and related case studies.
 Prerequisites: MA101 and junior standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA342 : International Human Resource Management -- Students examine the challenges in managing and motivating a multicultural work force in the globally interconnected economy.
-Topics such as legal, cross-cultural issues, motivation, job analysis, recruitment, staffing, performance appraisal, and compensation systems are explored.
+3. - MA342 : International Human Resource Management -- Students examine the challenges in managing and motivating a multicultural work force in the globally interconnected economy.
+Topics such as legal, crosscultural issues, motivation, job analysis, recruitment, staffing, performance appraisal, and compensation systems are explored.
 Prerequisites: MA101 and junior standing or department chair permission.
 Rec.
 3, Cr.
-3.

-MA401 : Seminar Strategic Mgmt & Org Behavior -- This course addresses the processes and stakeholders that characterize and create the dynamics of contemporary organizational life.
-Topics such as organizational culture, conflict, group interaction, and structure are addressed from both a theoretical and "real world" perspective.
+3. - MA401: Seminar Strategic Mgmt & Org Behavior -- This course addresses the processes and stakeholders that characterize and create the dynamics of contemporary organizational life.
+Topics such as organizational culture, conflict, group interaction, and structure are addressed from both a theoretical and "real world"

+perspective.
 Relevant case studies are considered to develop and broaden insight and analytical skills that are vital to manage, navigate, and lead organizations through change and growth.
 Prerequisites: LO400, and senior standing or department chair permission.
 Rec.
 3, Cr.
 3.